HQ-Trivia-Reverse-Engineering/lotties/README.md

-Use https://lottiefiles.com/preview to play theseo online
+Use https://lottiefiles.com/preview to play these online